wunderlicht/howmany/README.md

 When `-scenarios` is omitted a default of 100,000 is assumed.
 When `-confidence` is omitted the respective marker is not printed.

+All the above but goal can be set as defaults in environment variables where the command line arguments take precedence. `HMFILE`, `HMSCENARIOS`, `HMCONFIDENCE`

 ## Limitations
 When you have historic data with a lot of zeros, a.k.a. nothing was delivered